gdsc-jssstu/CipherBox/README.md

 - LICENSE             # License file
 ```
 - **crypto**: Contains JavaScript files for each algorithm.
 Each file must contain a function for Encryption and Decryption each.
 For eg. aes.js contains aesEncrypt, aesDecrypt.
 Make 'n' number of files, The more the merrier :wink:.
 Refer the files for standard logic.
-- **app.js**: imports each function from the respective JavaScript file.
+- **app.js**: imports each function from the respective JavaScript file in /crypto directory.

 <hr>